 Joe is now not a resident of the UK and is a resident of Malaysia and works for his Singaporean company.

 - Residential Taxation: Many countries have the general “183 days” resident rule.
-That means if you spend at least half of the year this country, you have to pay tax there.
+That means if you spend at least half of the year in this country, you have to pay tax there.
 This depends on whether the country in question taxes overseas income, which Singapore and Malaysia don’t.

 - Citizenship-based Taxation: This currently only really applies to US citizens as they are taxed globally no matter where you live.
-British expats are only taxed in the UK on UK derived income.
+British expats are only taxed in the UK on the UK derived income.